Post

 Some benchmarks of Go's standard library against popular frameworks.

-I’ve been using Go for a while now and I had this question in the beginning - should I use the standard library or pick a framework?
+I’ve been using Go for a while now and I had this question in the beginning - should I use the standard library or pick a framework for web servers?
 So I decided to stop guessing and actually benchmark these things properly.

 This isn’t going to be one of those posts where I tell you that it depends and leave you hanging.
 Well I hope not.
 We’ll see real numbers from my machine, and I’ll try to explain what they actually mean.
 Also will try to add code snippets wherever possible.